Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 }
 ```
 ### Question
-- What happens if you omit `Math.` from the beggening of `Math.sqrt` in Program 1.2.3?
+- What happens if you omit `Math.` from the beginning of `Math.sqrt` in Program 1.2.3?
 ### Result
-- You will recieve a compilation such as
+- You will receive a compilation such as
 ```
 section.java:19: error: cannot find symbol
         double d = sqrt(discriminant);